HewlettPackard/foedus_code/README.markdown

     sudo yum install python python-*
     sudo yum install doxygen graphviz mscgen sloccount kdevelop

+For valgrind, check its version after installation.
+If it is not 3.9 or later, we recommend installing a newer one.
+See the section below.

 If you want to generate doxygen-pdf, also run the following:

     sudo yum install texlive texlive-* okular